Welcome to Third Grade!

 Welcome to the 3rd grade website!
 Below you will find curriculum highlights for each of the subject areas in 3rd grade.
 This site will be updated at the beginning of each month, so please visit again.
 Thank you for visiting and I look forward to a wonderful, productive new year!

-Math: During the month of September we will focus on Unit 1 and begin our exploration of Unit 2.
-Unit 1 is a review of skills taught in previous years.
+Math: During the month of November we will focus on Unit 2; Operations and begin our exploration of Unit 4; Measurement and Geometry.

 Our learning objectives are:

-- Representing and interpreting data on scaled bar graphs
+- Representing data on a scaled bar graph

 The following are at home activities for your child that will reinforce the skills and concepts your child is learning in school: